bambora/dev.bambora.com/source/docs/index.md

     -
         title: References
         description: >
             Get an in-depth knowledge of our payment gateway.
+See all the references <a href="/docs/guides">here.</a>
         cards:
             -
                 title: Payments API